Anya Taylor-Joy: 2020–present: mainstream breakthrough

-In 2020, she next appeared in the drama film Here Are the Young Men, directed by Eoin Macken and based on the novel of the same name by Rob Doyle.
+Then she appeared in the drama film Here Are the Young Men (2020) directed by Eoin Macken and based on the novel of the same name by Rob Doyle.
 In 2021, she starred in Edgar Wright's psychological horror film Last Night in Soho.
 In the film, she performs the song "Downtown" by Petula Clark; a music video of Taylor-Joy's rendition was also released.
 Joe Morgenstern of The Wall Street Journal highlighted the "dazzling sense of purpose" in her portrayal.
-She was included on Time magazine's 100 Next list that same year.
+She was included in Time's 100 Next in 2021.

 In 2022, Taylor-Joy reunited with The Witch director Robert Eggers for a starring role opposite Alexander Skarsgård in the historical epic The Northman.
-Based on the old Scandinavian legend of Amleth, the film was described as "a Viking revenge saga set in Iceland at the turn of century".
+Based on the old Scandinavian legend of Amleth, the film was called "a Viking revenge saga set in Iceland at the turn of century".
 It received a positive critical reception.
 Taylor-Joy then appeared in David O. Russell's period comedy Amsterdam, which received mixed reviews and failed commercially.

-Released the following month was Mark Mylod's black comedy thriller The Menu, in which Taylor-Joy starred opposite Nicholas Hoult and Ralph Fiennes.
-The film garnered largely positive reviews, and her performance gained her a Golden Globe Award nomination.
-The following year, Taylor-Joy had a voice role as Princess Peach in the animated film The Super Mario Bros.
+Mark Mylod's black comedy thriller The Menu was released in November 2022.
+Taylor-Joy starred opposite Nicholas Hoult and Ralph Fiennes in it.
+The film received largely positive reviews and her performance garnered her a Golden Globe Award nomination.
+In 2023, she had a voice role as Princess Peach in the animated film The Super Mario Bros.
 Movie.